Solved! What to Do When Your Snow Blower Won’t Start

 Clean or replace the spark plugs.

 Three things must be present in order for your snow blower to run correctly: fresh fuel, the proper amount of compression in the engine, and a spark to ignite the fuel.
-So cleaning or replacing the spark plugs could do the trick.
+To satisfy the third requirement, your lawn mower’s spark plugs must be in working order.
+If your machine refuses to start up properly, cleaning or, if necessary, replacing its spark plugs could do the trick.

 Examine the fuel line for damage.